beeware/toga/docs/reference/api/window.rst

 -----

 A window is the top-level container that the operating system uses to display widgets.
-A window will have a title bar; but will not have a menu or toolbar.
+On desktop platforms, an instance of :class:`~toga.Window` will have a title bar, but will not have a menu or toolbar.
+On mobile, web and console platforms, :class:`~toga.Window` is a bare container with no other decoration.
+Subclasses of :class:`~toga.Window` (such as :class:`~toga.MainWindow`) add other decorations.

 When first created, a window is not visible.
 To display it, call the :meth:`~toga.Window.show` method.
 The title of the window will default to the